4 reasons why you can’t keep the weight off

 4) You might need outside help

 Some people can lose weight and keep it off on their own.
 But I have found in my practice that those who have a lifelong challenge with being overweight and have done a lot of yo-yo dieting almost always need coaching.
 A coach can provide regular evidence-based guidance as you navigate your learning journey.
 A coach is NOT your partner, sister or best friend, and is therefore in the “judgement-free zone”, able to provide the accountability that can be vital to sustained weight loss.
 A good coach is laser-focused on your progress and can share regular evidence-based guidance as you navigate your learning journey.
 A coach is also well situated to give you constant encouragement and help keep you positive, because making permanent changes to eating habits and lifestyle may not be easy.

-If you would like to investigate an individualized science-based approach to weight management that uses only whole foods, balances the metabolism and includes personal coaching, please contact me for a free 15-minute consultation or book one on the online scheduler.
+If you would like to investigate an individualized science-based approach to weight management that uses only whole foods, balances the metabolism and includes personal coaching, please call me for a free 15-minute consultation or book one on the online scheduler.